-However you interact—whether through a shorter drop-in session, a more in-depth scheduled coaching appointment, or a small group workshop with your peers—coaches help you design a strategy that bridges the gap between where you are now and where you ultimately want to be professionally.
+However you interact—whether through a shorter drop-in session, a more in-depth scheduled coaching appointment with a Hub coach or peer coach, or a small group workshop with your peers—coaches help you design a strategy that bridges the gap between where you are now and where you ultimately want to be professionally.
 The Hub’s coaching services serve LSA students exclusively.

 Some of the topics you might want to explore with a coach include:

 - Résumé, cover letter, personal statement

 - Internship or job preparation and search

 - Navigating social and professional identities